 There are many different loan products available to homebuyers today…so many that it can be confusing.
 Basically, there are two main types of mortgages, government backed mortgages, like VA, FHA, and USDA, and non-government backed mortgages, or conventional loans.
 Let’s break down all the categories and see what is the difference between FHA and conventional loans.

-For first time home buyers the terminology of loans can be confusing, and sometimes the answers are misunderstood when explained in real estate jargon.
-The three basic categories of financing are either FHA, VA, or Conventional.
+For first time home buyers, and even experienced homebuyers, the terminology of loans can be confusing, and sometimes the answers are misunderstood when explained in real estate jargon.
 Here’s a brief rundown:

 FHA stands for Federal Housing Administration and was created in 1934.
 The Federal Housing Administration doesn’t actually lend money to home buyers.
 Rather, it insures the loans that are given to qualified home buyers, by FHA-approved lenders.
 FHA loans are a type of government assistance and have lending standards that are less stringent than other types of loans.

 The minimum credit score of 580 is a bit lower than that required by lenders of conventional loans.
 [And 580 is just the FHA’s guideline – individual banks and mortgage lenders still need to agree to offer such loans.
 So there’s a very good chance you’ll need an even higher credit score.]

 Also, the credit score isn’t the only aspect of the buyer’s credit-worthiness; FHA takes into consideration the buyer’s payment history, and what they refer to as common sense lending standards.
 If you have had credit problems in the past, the FHA recommends a Consumer Credit Counseling program to avoid being denied an FHA loan.

 The down payment required on an FHA loan is 3.5%, this is less than conventional loans.
 The maximum seller contribution allowed is 6%.